RaviTambade/TFLdotNET/notes/cs/Attributes.md

 }
 ```

 The compiler doesn't change your class.
 Instead, it stores metadata.
 Later...
 The .NET Runtime can read that metadata.

----

-# Behind the Scenes
+## Behind the Scenes

 ```text id="7hgw3k"
             Person Class
                   ▲
                   |
           [Serializable]
                   |
                   ▼
       .NET Runtime Reads It
                   |

 "Okay...
 This object can be serialized."
 ```

 The attribute influences runtime behavior.

----

-# Why Do We Need Attributes?
+## Why Do We Need Attributes?

 Imagine writing this.

 ```text id="c3drbw"
 if(ClassName == "Person")
 Allow Serialization
 else
 Do Not Serialize
 ```

-Not scalable.

-Not maintainable.

-Instead we simply write
+Not scalable.Not maintainable.Instead we simply write

 ```csharp
 [Serializable]
 ```

 Clean.
 Readable.
 Professional.

----

-# Attributes Make Code Declarative
+## Attributes Make Code Declarative

-Instead of writing code that explains **how**

-you simply declare **what**.
+Instead of writing code that explains **how** you simply declare **what**.
 Without attributes:

 ```text id="n3xjlr"
 Write configuration
 Write conditions
 Write checks
 Write registration
 ```